Reason: Blue-Green Algae

 - to be kept on a leash in picnic and camping areas or when near other visitors

 - bring own bag to remove any faeces deposited by your dog

 - must not enter the water, excluding duck season for the retrieval of ducks

-We've developed a plan to improve the recreational use of Lake Lonsdale.
+We've developed plans to improve the recreational use of Taylors Lake.